Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 ## {{site.TITLE_SSDLC_SECDEV_SECDESIGN}}

-1. **Concider Secure by Design:** Security MUST be strongly considered during the design phase.
+1. **Embrace Secure by Design:** Security MUST be strongly considered during the design phase.
 Wherever possible, security requirements SHOULD be addressed at the architectural level instead of the code layer and according to [{{site.TITLE_IMPL_PRINCIPLES}}]({{site.URL_IMPL_PRINCIPLES}}).

-2. **Use of Mature Technologies:** Applications and services SHOULD prioritize and utilize established security features, languages, and frameworks.
+2. **Use Mature Technologies:** Applications and services SHOULD prioritize and utilize established security features, languages, and frameworks.

 3. **Conduct Threat Modeling:** For applications and services with *risk class >= [HIGH]*:
     - A threat modeling session MUST be conducted prior to the start of implementation.